Triple R: A package for round robin analyses using R

 Download/ Installation

 To use Triple R, the statistic software R needs to be installed first.
 R can be obtained free of charge at http://www.r-project.org.
-Although not necessary, it is convenient to additionally use an editor that has been customized to R (e.g., Tinn-R for Windows, or TextMate for Mac OS X).
+R comes with an editor to edit scripts and to send them to the R console. there are also some third-party editors customized to R (e.g., Tinn-R for Windows, or TextMate for Mac OS X).

 The latest stable version of the TripleR package can be directly installed from CRAN into the R library by typing: